ADORSYS-GIS/webank-UserApp/Docs/Production/GrafanaMonitoring.md

 ## 2. ARCHITECTURE OF LOGGING AND MONITORING

-The architecture of logging and monitoring involves the interaction between Grafana Faro, Grafana Alloy, and Grafana Cloud.
-Grafana Faro collects logs and metrics directly from your application using embedded JavaScript functions, then pushes this data to Grafana Cloud via the Grafana Alloy agent.
+The architecture of logging and monitoring involves the interaction between Grafana Faro, your application, and Grafana Cloud.
+Grafana Faro collects logs and metrics directly from your application using embedded JavaScript functions, then pushes this data to Grafana Cloud at your collector url.

 ### Diagram of Architecture
 ```